 Another example is the American Ceramic Society, where, over the last ten years, we’ve helped double their total revenue.

-The cost of $12.97 per month isn’t a high ticket for any product, in fact a subscription to Netflix costs more.
-But for that price, members get every edition of their magazines, plus CLAYflix, their instructional video streaming service, a huge database of ceramic recipes, mentoring, discounts, and waived entry fees into contests.
-For the professional ceramic artist, $12.97 per month is a small fee, and it’s one that helped double their revenue in under three years.
+For $12.97 a month, members get every edition of their two magazines, plus CLAYflix (their instructional video streaming service), a huge database of ceramic recipes, mentoring, discounts, and waived entry fees into contests.
+For the professional ceramic artist, $12.97 per month is a justifiable fee, and it’s one that helped double their revenue in under three years.

-To keep revenue increasing beyond this initial boost, we launched a Six Sigma marketing campaign.
+A third example is a health publisher who launched a series of membership websites with new all-access passes that included both print and digital.
+The launch of the new membership sites was a huge source of new revenue, and to keep revenue increasing beyond the initial launch boost, we launched a Six Sigma marketing campaign.
 We’ve written extensively about Six Sigma offer testing in the past.

 In the first 30 days using Six Sigma, we increased their system revenue by 50%.
 With over 24 products in total, the Six Sigma framework helped to figure out which creative would provide optimal performance for each of the products.